 As the U.S. Senate ratified June 22 the U.S.-Japanese Security Treaty by a big majority,?

-As the U.S. Senate ratified June 22 the U.S.-Japanese Security Treaty by a big majority, tens of thousands of Japanese students and unionists massed in front of the diet in Tokyo in the 18th protest demonstration against treaty and the Kishi government.
+Background: As the U.S. Senate ratified June 22 the U.S.-Japanese Security Treaty by a big majority, tens of thousands of Japanese students and unionists massed in front of the diet in Tokyo in the 18th protest demonstration against treaty and the Kishi government.

 The demonstrators gathered at Tokyo's Hibiya Park and marched to the Diet, carrying placards denouncing the treaty and Prime Minister Kishi.
 "We will never recognize the validity of the new treaty," "the cabinet of murderer Kishi must go" were typical slogans.